cepsdev/free-exi-proc/README.md

 - extends EXI significantly by providing a general framework for gammar based compression,
 - truely open.

-Truely open means:
+Truely open includes:

-- Open source,
+- opem source,
-- open architecture - the inner workings of the software are made "visible" for inspection and experimentation (complete executable spec in model/).
+- and open architecture, i.e. the inner workings of the software are open for inspection and experimentation (complete executable spec in model/).

 ## Installation
 ### Requirements